abubakarmulla/Python-Turtle-applications/README.md

 # Python-Turtle-applications
-these are few basic python GUI applications.
+these are few basic python turtle based GUI applications.